aciucaru/synth80s-rasp-pi/README.md

 #### Hardware used:
 * Raspbery Pi 4 4Gb
 * 2 analog to digital converters (ADC) with 8 channels: Microchip MCP3008 (because the Raspberry Pi does not have analog pins)
-* one T-Cobbler breadboard adapter for Raspberry Pi
+* T-Cobbler breadboard adapter for Raspberry Pi
 * 11 potentiometers
 * 12 buttons (switches)
 * SSD1306 OLED Display